endodoug/endodoug.github.io/_posts/2016-09-12-alt-u-day-one.md

     guard let cvl = collectionViewLayout as?
 UICollectionViewFlowLayout else {return print("nothing happening")}
     cvl.estimatedItemSize = CGSize(width: 100, height: 100)

 I also practiced using a guard here, adding in a custom error message is one of the big advantages over the if-let syntax.
+As noted, I noticed Jerry and Chris used guard statements often throughout the course - more than other tutorials I've seen.
+These autosizing cells are great and this is just a starting point for build some cool layouts.

+### GCD

+I began this topic with zero knowledge and a little intrepidation, because it seemed complicated.
+The work we did in the playground was very helpful in understanding the theory and application.
+Although it can get complicated in certain situations, generally it's not difficult.

+iOS has global queues that execute every task, which you can use directly.
+Always update UI (main thread) from background thread.
+Not doing so can cause unpredictable errors that are difficult to deal with.

+     extension Photo {
+        class func getAllPhotos() {
+            DispatchQueue.global(qos: .userInitiated).async {
+                go get photo data
+            }
+            DispatchQueue.main.async {
+				completion(photos, nil)
+			}
+        }
+    }

+### Use Tips in Day One
+`PlaygroundPage.current.needsIndefiniteExecution = true` automatically stops execution.
+This allows code to run when it depends on something else happening, because playgrounds are constantly updating.